 As mentioned above, although you can write new emails in Gmail while searching for older ones, the design of Gmail’s interface makes this challenging, which can be a problem if you need to cross-reference an older email while drafting a new message.
 Gmail’s search functionality is built with the same technology as Google’s search engine, allowing for more granular searches than Outlook.
 Similar to Outlook, you can segment search results by sender, recipient, subject and date received; users can also create custom shortcuts for faster search functionality.

 Neither Outlook nor Gmail come with built-in video conferencing capabilities.
-The full O365 and G Suite app suites, however, do in the form of Microsoft Teams and Google Hangouts Meet, respectively.
-The major difference between these two apps is that Teams offers both video conferencing and instant messaging, whereas Hangouts Meet is for video conferencing only; to access instant messaging in G Suite, you’ll have to use a separate app called Hangouts Chat.
+The full O365 and Workplace app suites, however, do in the form of Microsoft Teams and Google Hangouts Meet, respectively.
+The major difference between these two apps is that Teams offers both video conferencing and instant messaging, whereas Hangouts Meet is for video conferencing only; to access instant messaging in Workplace, you’ll have to use a separate app called Hangouts Chat.

 Outlook and Gmail both use spam filters as their primary form of spam protection.

 There are a few different ways to set up and implement spam filtering in Outlook.
 The first is to block individual senders.
 In order to do so, highlight or open a specific email, navigate to the Junk icon and select Block Sender from the drop-down menu.

 Another option is to create granular rules for emails based on specific factors such as:

 - The subject or body

 - The size of the email

 - The priority level assigned to the email

 Using these rules, you can automatically forward, prioritize, mark as read, delete or move emails to a folder.
 For example, you could create a rule that automatically prioritizes any email sent to your inbox by your organization’s CEO, or you could create a rule that automatically moves any email from an unknown sender directly to your trash folder.
 You can even give these rules unique names to help distinguish them.